losetrack/py-project/README.md

-# some of my python practice
+# some of python practice